Lily-Harvey/New_Tab_page_with_twitch_followed_live_status/README.md

 2. **Customize Settings**: After logging in, you can customize your display name and set a background image.
 Click "Save Settings" to persist your changes.

-3. **View Followed Channels**: The app will display a list of channels you follow on Twitch.
-Channels that are currently live will be highlighted.
+3. **View Live Channels**: The app will display a list of channels you follow on Twitch that are currently live once authorized with Twitch.

 4. **Refresh Channels**: Use the refresh button in the channels section to update the live status of your followed channels.